algosup/2023-2024-project-5-flutter-team-1/documents/technical_specifications/technicalspecifications.md

 Written in C, C++ and Dart, **Flutter** is an open-source UI software development kit created by Google.
 It can be used to develop cross platform applications from a single codebase for the web,[4] Fuchsia, Android, iOS, Linux, macOS, and Windows. | [Wikipedia](https://en.wikipedia.org/wiki/Flutter_(software))

 Flutter contains few **channels**: master, beta and stable; in increasing order of stability. | [Source](https://github.com/flutter/flutter/wiki/flutter-build-release-channels)

+In computing, a **database** is an organized collection of data based on the use of a database management system (DBMS), the software that interacts with end users, applications, and the database itself to capture and analyze the data. | [Wikipedia](https://en.wikipedia.org/wiki/Database)

+An **Application Programming Interface (API)** is a way for two or more computer programs or components to communicate with each other. | [Wikipedia](https://en.wikipedia.org/wiki/API)